 - 6.5.1 A decision to award any contract with an Estimated Contract Value of £100,000 or more must only be made after consideration of a Gateway 2 report.
-It is recommended that such a report is also used for contracts with an estimated value below £100,000.
-As a minimum, the LCO must keep a written record of decisions, the date that the decision is taken and action taken. - 6.5.2 The decision on the award of a contract is to be taken as set out below: - a) if the contract is a Strategic Procurement, the decision must be taken by the cabinet or cabinet committee, after consideration by the CCRB of the report - b) if the Estimated Contract Value is £2 million or more but below £4 million for supplies and services or £10 million or more but below £15 million for works but the contract does not fall into a) above, the decision must be taken by the relevant individual decision maker, after consideration by the CCRB of the report

-- c) if the contract will affect the budget of more than one directorate but does not fall into a) or b) above, the decision must be taken by the chief officer responsible for the contract after consideration by all relevant DCRBs of the report - d) If: - the Estimated Contract Value is £500,000 or above (for services and supplies contracts) or above the relevant EU threshold (for works contracts), and - ii) the contract is to be awarded to a contractor whose bid was more than 15% above the Lowest Bid. - but does not fall into a), b) or c) above, the decision must be taken by the relevant chief officer after consultation with the strategic director of finance and governance - e) if the proposed contract includes pension arrangements terms which are different from those set out in the council's Admitted Bodies policy but the contract does not fall into a), b) c) or d) above, the decision must be taken by the strategic director of finance and governance, after consideration of the report by the CCRB and taking advice from the Pensions Advisory Panel - f) if the Estimated Contract Value is above the relevant EU threshold but the contract does not fall into a), b), c), d) or e) above, the decision must be taken by the relevant chief officer or under his/her delegated authority, after consideration by the relevant DCRB of the report - g) a different requirement must be met as specified elsewhere in the constitution or these CSOs: - for the decision to be made by someone else (e.g. pensions, treasury management and insurance where decisions are to be made by the strategic director of finance and governance) - ii) about the decision (e.g. in emergencies where no prior written report is needed see CSO 6.9) - h) approval has been obtained in line with CSO 6.4.4 above to a different decision process. - i) if the decision does not fall into any of the categories above, it must be taken by the relevant chief officer or under their delegated authority in line with the department's scheme of management. - 6.5.3 Requests to delegate the decision on the award of a contract should be included within the Gateway 1 report. - 6.5.4 Report authors should include, as part of the proposed recommendations contained within the Gateway 2 report, details of any possible options to extend the contract.
+It is recommended that such a report is also used for contracts with an estimated value £100,000.
+As a minimum, the LCO must keep a written record of decisions, the date that the decision is taken and action taken. - 6.5.2 The decision on the award of a contract is to be taken as set out below: - a) if the contract is a Strategic Procurement, the decision must be taken by the cabinet or cabinet committee, after consideration by the CCRB of the report - b) if the Estimated Contract Value is £2 million or more but below £4 million for supplies and services or £10 million or more but below £15 million for works but the contract does not fall into a) above, the decision must be taken by the relevant individual decision maker, after consideration by the CCRB of the report - c) if the contract will affect the budget of more than one department but does not fall into a) or b) above, the decision must be taken by the chief officer responsible for the contract after consideration of the report_by all relevant DCRBs or as otherwise agreed by the relevant chief officers - d) If: - the Estimated Contract Value is £500,000 or above (for services and supplies contracts) or above the relevant EU threshold (for works contracts), and - ii) the contract is to be awarded to a contractor whose bid was more than 15% above the Lowest Bid. - but does not fall into a), b) or c) above, the decision must be taken by the relevant chief officer after consultation with the strategic director of finance and governance - e) if the proposed contract includes pension arrangements terms which are different from those set out in the council's Admitted Bodies policy but the contract does not fall into a), b) c) or d) above, the decision must be taken by the strategic director of finance and governance, after consideration of the report by the CCRB and taking advice from the Pensions Advisory Panel - f) if the Estimated Contract Value is above the relevant EU threshold but the contract does not fall into a), b), c), d) or e) above, the decision must be taken by the relevant chief officer or under his/her delegated authority, after consideration by the relevant DCRB of the report - g) a different requirement must be met as specified elsewhere in the constitution or these CSOs: - i) for the decision to be made by someone else (e.g. pensions, treasury management and insurance where decisions are to be made by the strategic director of finance and governance) - ii) about the decision (e.g. in emergencies where no prior written report is needed see CSO 6.9)